GfSE/CoCoML-Pages/index.md

 ## Limit the Scope

 UML has been devised to specify software products.
-It is also used to generate software and thus offers many possibilities towards that end.
+It is also used to generate software and thus offers many language features towards that end.
+SysML is a UML Profile and as such shares many characteristics.
 However, much less detail is needed to communicate the overarching concept of a system.
 So, the first step is to select the UML/SysML features to use for that purpose.

-There will be three categories:
+Three categories are proposed:
 1. Well defined feature to transform, e.g. _uml:Generalization_ or _uml:Composition_.
 2. Weakly defined feature with a name to transform, e.g. _uml:Association_.
 The name from a controlled vocabulary adds meaning.
 3. Feature not to transform.
 If used, a warning shall be issued.

-<a href="https://github.com/GfSE/CoCoML/discussions/5" target="_blank">Any questions or ideas?</a>
+<a href="https://github.com/GfSE/CoCoML/discussions/7" target="_blank">Any questions or ideas?</a>

-## Using an Intermediate Format
+## Use an Intermediate Format

 The transformation shall be done in two steps using an intermediate, neutral format.
 First, it is intended to not only transform UML/SysML models, but also other MOF-based modeling notations like BPMN